 - When you accept a bounty in Red Dead Redemption, John Marston rips the poster off of the wall, folds it up, and places it inside his coat.
-Justified in that he would want others interested in the bounty to not know about it.
+Justified in that he wouldn't want others to know about the bounty.

 - In NSFW web comic The Rock Cocks, Stig takes down a poster for a battle of the bands.
 Justified in that Suri, his girlfriend and bandmate, is busy busking elsewhere, and he wants to tell her about it.

 - In the All Grown Up! episode "Super Hero Worship", Tommy does this with a superhero convention poster.